dtl184/liberox-evals/README.md

 ## 3. Diagnose and temporally localize failures with a VLM

-`label_with_vlm.py` currently uses Gemini because it supports native video input.
 Set a Gemini API key and install the video-labeling dependencies:

 ```bash
 export GEMINI_API_KEY=...